kuutsav/llm-toys/README.md

 - [ ] Add tests.
 - [ ] Explore the generalizability of 3B model across more tasks.
 - [ ] Explore even smaller models.
-- [ ] Evaluation strategy for tasks where we don't have a test/eval dataset handy.
+- [ ] Evaluation strategy for tasks where we don"t have a test/eval dataset handy.